 To be clear, the first thing we will do is look at why your new website won’t rank high in search.

-“Keurig mini dusty rose” This keyword is more specific and it has meaning behind it.
-This search gives us a specific brand and style.
+This keyword is more specific and it has intent behind it.
+This search gives us a specific brand and style or color.

-Using a more specific term or long tail keyword gives you a better chance to rank and even show up on the first page.
+Using a more specific term or long tail keywords will give you a better chance to rank and even show up on the first page of Google.